Personal Insurance to Help Protect Students Away at School

 Identity Theft and College Students

 Identity theft can ruin one’s credit rating and cost a significant amount of money and time to repair the damage.
 Most college students still have pristine credit, which makes them ideal targets of identity theft or fraud.
-That helps to explain why, according to the Federal Trade Commission, approximately 26% of identity theft victims are age 29 and younger.
 To lessen the risk of identity theft:

 - Shred personal documents before disposal.